-The most common mistake students make when writing a speech is that they do not express an opinion.
+The most common mistake students make when writing a speech is that they don't express an opinion.

 Opinions are the element that make a speech interesting.
 Whatever you are writing a speech about, express yourself.
-Do not just write about your topic; write what you think about it.
+Don't just write about your topic, write what you think about it.

-What if you do not have a strong opinion on the subject?
+What if you don't have a strong opinion on the subject?
 Imagine you do, and write from that perspective.
-The examiner will not care about your opinion, or whether they agree with it.
+The examiner won't care about your opinion, or whether they agree with it.
 What they will care about is that you are expressing an opinion in a persuasive, engaging way.